GeorginaCarlisle/inspiring-young-writers/TESTING.md

 ### Safari

 The platform has been fully tested on a Safari browser on both a MacBook Air and an iPhone 12 mini.
-Screenshots can be seen within the features section of the readme and the reponsive testing.

 ### Firefox